 Copper is a vital nutrient required for normal iron metabolism and blood cell formation.
 Women with low iron stores are at risk of anemia if they do not have adequate copper intake.
 However, excess levels of copper have been linked to higher risk of breast cancer and its progression.
-In fact, tumor tissue concentrations of copper tend to be elevated in breast cancer patients and can be very high.
+In fact, tumor concentrations of copper can be very high.

 Now a new study has reported on a novel copper chelator which can inhibit tumor growth and significantly extend survival in mice bearing triple negative (ER-/PR-/HER2-) tumors.